Oishee30/War-Of-Spaceship-Visual-Studio/README.md

 # War-Of-Spaceship-Visual-Studio
-It is a gaming projecct.
+It is a shooting game project with various fun features.
 Tools-Visual Studio